enPlace/the_oden_project/RockPaperSciscors/README.md

 #RockPaperScissors

-A fucntion that returns two players' choices for Rock, Paper Scissors and declares the winner.
+A function that returns two players' choices for Rock, Paper Scissors and declares the winner.

 #Pseudo Code: